 Gets you thinking…

 Moral philosopher, Bernard Williams (1929-2003) presented a mind-boggling thought experiment.
 Imagine this … through some kind of mad science, your psychological characteristics (including your memories and personality traits) are moved into your best friend’s body and their psychological characteristics are transferred into your body.
-You’re then asked to choose one person to receive some form of torture and one person to receive a million pounds.
+You’ll then asked to choose one person to receive some form of torture and one person to receive a million pounds.
 What would you do?
 This throws up a large range of questions and tests your moral judgement.
 But more than this, it may hint at where you think personal identity lives: in a person’s body or their mind?
 Philosopher, Derek Parfit (1942-2017) questioned the value of using restrictive understandings of personal identity as he explained that we experience many changes every day that serve to shape us.
 Instead, he suggested that the idea of survival is more relevant in such discussions as ultimately as humans we want to know: do I exist and how will I continue to do so?
 To find out more, including Parfit's famous tele-transporter thought experiment, watch the video below:

 Are you chatty, friendly, quiet or funny?
 Do you have a talent for football or maybe art or singing?
 Whatever you’re like, were you born like this or are there are other factors to consider?